 DAY 2: UPIS – PUCA COCHA- ANANTA:

 Early wakeup call at 5:00 am with coca tea brought to your tent.
-Afterward, we pack up quickly, enjoy a speedy breakfast and immediately begin hiking up to Arapa pass, which is uphill to 4958 m, then a slight decline to our lunch spot near Lake Pucacocha.
+After that, we pack up our belongings, eat breakfast and start hiking up to Arapa pass, which is uphill to 4958 m, then a slight decline to our lunch spot near Lake Pucacocha.
 After having the delicious food we keep walking uphill get the second pass called Pucacocha pass(5000m) then we will go downhill another couple hours to our campsite called Ananta.
 Along the way, we will appreciate different glacier peaks, rivers, small lakes, alpacas, local herders, and llamas, of course, you will always be with your guide who will explain the area to you.
 We will remain overnight at Chillca.

 DAY 3: ANANTA – RAINBOW MOUNTAIN – AUSANGATE COCHA:

-Early wakeup call at 5:00 am with coca tea brought to your tent.
-Afterward, we pack up quickly, enjoy a speedy breakfast and immediately begin hiking up to Surini pass, which is 5051m. from where you enjoy colorful mountains around you.
+You will be awakened at 5:00 am with coca tea.
+After our nutritious breakfast, we pack up, enjoy breakfast then start to hike up to Surini pass, which is 5051m. from where you enjoy colorful mountains around you.
 Then we go downhill to the circle lake then continue walking Peruvian flat until to get Rainbow Mountain, where we will enjoy the amazing colorful mountains and its surrounding. then come back to Ananta where we have lunch.
 After eating we go through Peruvian flat until to get our campsite called Ausangate Cocha where we have our dinner.